Samsung/Tizen.NET/_posts/2019-12-16-Image-caching-with-FFImageloading.md

 toc_sticky: true
 ---

-When you want to use an internet image in your application, you may worry about slow image loading or load failure caused by network issues.
+When you want to use an internet image in your application, you may be concerned about slow image loading or load failure caused by network issues.
 In this scenario, it is a good idea to show the default temporal image until the actual image is successfully loaded and ready to be displayed.
-Reusing the image data that has been downloaded can also make an image appear quickly.
+Reusing the image data that has been downloaded can also make an image appear more quickly.

-The `FFImageLoading` library includes all these features to help you to load images quickly and easily.
+The `FFImageLoading` library includes these features to help you to load images quickly and easily.

 ## FFImageLoading - Fast and furious image loading
 The `FFImageLoading` library allows you to load images quickly and easily on Xamarin.iOS, Xamarin.Android, Xamarin.Forms, Xamarin.Mac,  Xamarin.Tizen, and Windows (UWP, WinRT).